tpqHUY/PacmanJS/README.md

 You can simply double click on `menu.html` or click straight to `index.html`  and use the app.

+## Why is A*?
+A* is chosen for pathfinding in this scenario because it is more efficient than BFS, especially in large and complex environments.
+A* uses a heuristic to direct its search towards the target, leading to faster solutions.
+Additionally, it guarantees an optimal path if one exists, unlike BFS which is less efficient in large search spaces.
 ## Built With

 ## Authors